LukeGrahamLandry/franca/devlog.md

 - their adrp must be wrong, missing a bit? parse_immpc(adrp) is treating it the same as adr. i wonder if they take patches for things that don't matter like that. https://github.com/LuaJIT/LuaJIT/blob/18b087cd2cd4ddc4a79782bf155383a689d5093d/src/jit/dis_arm64.lua#L824
+- trying to use luajit through import_frc... non-trivial.
+  - get_fid(tag != .Func)
+    it would be great if i could just disallow MachineCode here, but for example luajit's lj_vm_asm_begin needs to work, and that specific situation is extra bad for the jit-shim quest because of lj_bc_ofs, they're precomputed, not expressed as relocations so i guess the whole thing has to go in one MachineCode symbol, not seperate functions like im doing now. it's fine when just using import_c/cc.fr as a stand alone c compiler because it has no reason to reorder things. but also there are multiple entry points so putting them all together isn't trivial either. need Seg.Alias to have an addend i guess... which sure is an invasive change, that's unfortunate. maybe im overthinking this. the more sane option might be to declare this too niche and rewrite `makeasmfunc(lj_bc_ofs[BC_XXXX])` to something that involves an array of symbol pointers instead of an array of offsets.

 ## (Apr 17)